 Administrative Offset. "[W]ithholding funds payable by the United States (including funds payable by the United States on behalf of a state government) to, or held by the United States for, a person to satisfy a claim" (31 U.S.C. § 3701(a)(1)).
-The term "administrative offset" can include but is not limited to the offset of many types of Federal payments such as Federal wage, salary, and retirement payments and vendor and expense reimbursement payments.
-The terms "centralized administrative offset" and "centralized offset" refer to the process by which the U.S. Department of the Treasury's Bureau of the Fiscal Service (BFS) offsets Federal payments through the Treasury Offset Program.
-Any federal agency that is owed a nontax debt that is more than 120 days overdue is required to notify the BFS of the debt for purposes of offset.
+The term "administrative offset" can include but is not limited to the offset of many types of Federal payments such as Federal wage, salary, and a.
+For a Federal award, an amendment is an award document which changes any substantive aspect of an existing award.
+Examples of an amendment to a Federal award may include but are not limited to the following: award continuation, renewal, supplemental amendment, no-cost extension, change of scope, or budget revision.